ryutau/voluntary-collaboration/data/README.md

    - **is_coop**: A boolean field that returns true if `action` is "C".
    - **is_leave**: A boolean field that returns true if `action` is "L".

-2. `participant_attributes.csv`: This file contains participants economic, psychological, or demografic attributes elicited from subbordinate tasks and postexperimental questionnaire.
+2. `main_participant_attributes.csv`: This file contains the attributes of the participants in the main experiment, including economic, psychological, or demographic attributes elicited from the sub tasks and the postexperimental questionnaire.
 Each row represents attributes of a participant.
-The columns in this file are detailed as:
+The columns in this file are detailed as follows:

    - **pid**: Represents the participant's identification code.
 Use this when merging with `exp_result.csv`.
    - **fs_alpha**: Represents the participant's aversion to disadvantageous inequity, as derived from Fehr and Schmidt's utility function (FS-model).